noftaly/nipinit/README.md

 ```shell
 $ nipinit
 ```
-You will be prompts some questions to generate the boilerplate that fits you the most, and you will be good to go!
+You will be prompted some questions to generate the boilerplate that fits you the most, and you will be good to go!

 ### Presets

-You can create presets when creating a new project. (answer 'Yes' to the prompt `Do you want to save this preset?`).
+You can create presets when creating a new project. (answer 'Yes' to the question `Do you want to save this preset?`).
 After that, you can generate a new project using this preset just by adding the `--preset preset_name` argument to nipinit. (it has an alias: `-p`)
 ```shell
 $ nipinit --preset myCoolPreset